What can I do with a degree in Counseling?

 The statement of interest is an integral part of a student's application.
 This statement provides the Counseling program information about who you are, your goals, and aspirations.
 It also demonstrates your writing proficiency, communication skills, and organizational abilities.
 Therefore, both content and format of your essay are important.
 Your statement must not exceed five, double-spaced typewritten pages.

 Please include the following information in your statement

 What if my application packet is incomplete?

 Only completed applications are reviewed by faculty.
-It is the your responsibility to check on your materials and ensure they are received by the deadline.
+It is the applicant’s responsibility to check on their materials and ensure they are received by the deadline.

 How many students do you accept to the program?

 Each admission cycle (spring and summer/fall) we accept 20-25 students in total across all three specialization areas.

 What type of degree and experience do I need to be admitted to the program?